trsong/trsong.github.io/_posts/2021-08-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Aug 8, 2021 \[Easy\] Sevenish Number
+---
+> **Question:** Let's define a "sevenish" number to be one which is either a power of 7, or the sum of unique powers of 7.
+The first few sevenish numbers are 1, 7, 8, 49, and so on.
+Create an algorithm to find the nth sevenish number.

 ### Aug 7, 2021 LC 212 \[Hard\] Word Search II
 ---
 > **Question:** Given an m x n board of characters and a list of strings words, return all words on the board.